lojnys/StudyEnvironment/README.md

 # StudyEnvironment

 ## Description
 This project is the study environment for the students, where the application has two parts, to-do list and the timer.
 It will be useful for the student who needs to pay attention to their study.
 The application will furthermore remember the to-do list according to their account.
 Thus, this application will also include log-in functionality.
+This programming process was brought from the course I took, CPSC 210 Software Engineering in University of British Columbia.
+The project is divided into 4 different phases: 1) console based application, 2) data persistence, 3) GUI, 4) EventLog and theoreticals.
+However I have moved the EventLog part to the second phase and the fourth phase will be on filling up gaps, looking more bugs and making the program more robust.

 ## User Stories
 - As an user, I want to be able to register for an account